13 Types of Legal Research Roles: Researcher, Assistant, and Analyst

 13. Legal Policy Researcher

 A Legal Policy Researcher analyzes legal systems, reforms, and policy frameworks to develop recommendations for institutions or advocacy groups.
 They draft white papers and collaborate on legislative reforms.
-Their average salary ranges from 70,000–120,000 USD annually.
+Their average salary ranges from 70,000 to 120,000 USD annually.

 How to Become a Legal Researcher